we-are-va/we-are-va.github.io/_work/pelaw.md

     image: "/uploads/pandelaw_stationery2.jpg"
   image_2:
     image: "/uploads/pandelaw_stationery3.jpg"
+- template: content-feature
+  block: feature-1
+  media_alignment: Left
+  content: P&amp;E Law proudly guides decision making, create opportunities, solve
+    problems and navigate obstacles for the benefit of landowners, developers, communities and of course the traditional landowners of Australia.
 - template: full-width-media-element
   block: media-1
   image: "/uploads/pandelaw_sign.jpg"
-- template: 2-column-text
-  block: two-column-1
-  col_1:
-    content: P&amp;E Law proudly guides decision making, create opportunities, solve problems and navigate obstacles for the benefit of landowners, developers, communities and of course the traditional landowners of Australia.
 client_logo: "/uploads/pandelaw_logo.svg"
 order: 99

 ---
-Planning and Environmental law is a complex area of the law and often fueled by passionate parties - it requires a calm demure, professional approach and thorough understanding of the law to negotiate the best result for all.
+## Planning and Environmental law is a complex area of the law and often fueled by passionate parties - it requires a calm demure, professional approach and thorough understanding of the law to negotiate the best result for all.
 P&E certainly ticks those boxes and with VA’s latest brand roll-out, they now look the part too.